QianXinR/hello-world-1/README.md

 Nice to meet you, this is a minor change!

-Hello, nice to meet you fromVA
+Hello, nice to meet you from VA